Help for executors

 Telephone: 0300 456 1155 (calls charged at your phone operator’s UK landline rate)

-As executor, you’ll need to share sections of the will with us:
+You'll need to share sections of the will with us, depending on what kind of legacy has been left.

 Pecuniary and specific gifts

-A gift of a fixed sum of money is called a pecuniary legacy.
+- A pecuniary legacy, which is a fixed sum of money

-A specific gift, such as a piece of jewellery, is a specific legacy.
+- A specific legacy, such as a piece of jewellery

-The deceased’s debts have been paid.
-All specific gifts have been accounted for.
+The deceased’s debts have been paid and all specific gifts have been accounted for.
 Whatever’s left is known as the residuary estate.

-Is the British Red Cross due to receive a residuary gift?
-If so, you’ll need to send us these documents when they become available:
+If we are due to receive a residuary gift, you’ll need to send us these documents when they become available:

 Know your tax obligations